2010 Allsvenskan

 The 2010 Allsvenskan, part of the 2010 Swedish football season, was the 86th Allsvenskan season.
 It began on 13 March 2010 and ended on 7 November 2010.
 AIK were the defending champions.
-Malmö FF secured their 16th title in the last round after winning with 2–0 against Mjällby AIF.
+Malmö FF secured their 16th title in the last round after winning with 2–0 against Mjällby.

+Malmö narrowly beat Scanian rivals Helsingborg to the title, with Örebro being in third.
+Malmö had gone through five seasons in fifth place or lower after the last title in 2004, marking a major turnaround.
+It would also serve as a starting point of a strong era for the club, since Malmö won four of the next seven league titles and never finished outside the top four in the rest of the decade.